-Here, when I was living in New York and taking 60 mg of Adderall a day:
+Last year, I was living in New York and taking 60 mg of Adderall a day:

-But then, in the last year, I suffered from a work breakup, moved, etc. etc. Now, instead of merely limiting the amount of time I spend in front of a screen, I take care of the other side of the equation.
+Now, instead of merely limiting the amount of time I spend in front of a screen, I take care of the other side of the equation.
 I’m also making sure that I do a bunch of other things everyday, to give myself a well-rounded life and prevent burnout: exercise; social time; reading time; wandering with Daisy; cleaning; creating; learning new skills.

 Throughout all of this, I’ve had no idea what my objective level of motivation is.
 It’s not like I can glimpse into other people’s lives and get an accurate assessment of what they’re doing, and with how much energy and vigor.
 What I have noticed, during my transition from workaholic to work-live balance nut, is that my judgment has become a moving target.
 It doesn’t matter where I am:

 Still, this feels immature—unwise—since calling people “lazy” or “crazy” continues to judge my level of energy/output as the correct one.
 And it’s not objectively right, since “objectively correct” level of output does not exist.